erpnext/foundation/foundation/www/faq.md

 1. Integration: Integrating with other applications using the API
 1. Print Formats and Reports: Customized Print Layouts and Reports
 1. Website and Webshop setup: Customizing and setting up the website and webshop via ERPNext
-1. Customization: Creating of domain specific apps, connectors for the customer
 1. Support: Priority phone, in-person support as needed
 1. Maintenance: Support for patches and upgrades
-1. Hosting: Providing hosting services (sponsor's message: though you can always host with https://erpnext.com)
+1. Hosting: Providing hosting services

----
+1. Customization: Creating of domain specific apps, connectors for the customer.
+Though customization looks tempting, it is not always the best idea.
+Read further.
+1. [Become a Reseller for ERPNext.com](https://erpnext.com/reseller): By hosting your customer at ERPNext.com, you get hassle free hosting, support and bug-fix guarantee all while earning a useful commission.

 ### 7. What is the general sales / implementation process for ERPNext